 I’ve always had an innate, deep intuitive belief that there is more to this world that what we witness with our five senses.
-In my teenage years I experienced what you could term paranormal experiences and since then have searched for answers and explanations for this as well as to the big questions – why are we here; what is the meaning of life?
+In my teenage years I experienced paranormal experiences and since then have searched for answers and explanations for this as well as to the big questions – why are we here; what is the meaning of life?
 I read just about anything that I could get my hands on (this was the days before the internet!), exploring religions old and new, channellings, new age material and so on.
 I went down quite a few different paths, continually searching, occasionally finding answers to then find I had even more questions…

 “The more you know, the more you know you don’t know.”
 Aristotle

 “The more I learn, the more I realise how much I don’t know.”
 Albert Einstein

 Some of those paths led me to become both an Usui Reiki Master and a Karuna® Reiki Master, qualify in other holistic therapies such as Crystal Healing and train to become a Louise Hay Heal Your Life teacher, delivering many workshops based on her work over the years.

 But this was not enough, for me or for the type of work I wanted to do.
 It wasn’t hitting the spot, it wasn’t fulfilling me and at times it was draining me, which was a big concern considering my past experience of burnout.